MA Design History and Material Culture

 Our key institutional partner is the National Museum of Ireland, Ireland’s leading museum institution.
 Through this partnership, students are able to work with the advice of expert curators to explore the museum’s unrivalled collections of Irish and international historic and contemporary material, and collaborate on a series of research and collecting projects.
 Joint initiatives include an interdisciplinary public seminar series, research support and conferences.

 Course Structure and Content

-The duration of the programme is just over 12 months for full-time students, and 24 months for part-time students.
-Full-time students attend lectures and seminars two days per week and part-time students attend one day per week.
-Students attend classes from September to June and submit a major piece of work in the autumn.
+The duration of the programme is 24 months for part-time students.
+Part-time students attend classes one day per week (but need to dedicate further time to independent study).
+Students attend classes from September to June and submit a thesis in September, at the end of the MA.